raiderrobert/amino/README.md

 Note the passing of `within_tolerances` and passing it into the `funcs` argument while loading the schema.

+At runtime, three variables in the order provided will be passed to `within_tolerances`

 ```
 >>> import custom_module
 >>> amn = amino.load_schema("schema.amn", {'within_tolerances': custom_module.within_tolerances})